datawire/kubernaut-agent/doc/design.md

 The agent identifier is sent as the `agent-id` query parameter in the websocket endpoint URL.

+# Authentication

+The agent uses a single shared secret to authenticate with the controller.
+In the future the system will likely use Json Web Tokens ("JWT") or some other API key mechanism to allow external users to attach clusters to the Kubernaut controller.

+The secret is sent as the `agent-token` query parameter in the websocket endpoint URL.

 # Startup Process

 When the agent starts the following things occur: